-11. From lecture: For each example of behavioral enrichment.
+10. From lecture: For each example of behavioral enrichment.
 State the (a) name of the animal, (b) the specific enrichment procedure, (c) the specific behavior(s) that was/were reinforced, and (d) the specific reinforcer for the species typical behavior.

 Note that I am going to be talking about an elephant example.
-Use this example if I ask this question on the exam, not the example related to SO4.
+Use this example (related to the beer kegs) if I ask this question on the exam, not the example related to SO4.